reynard-testing/reynard/util/experiments/README.md

 ### Software Requirements

 - All experiments require an installation of `Docker` and `Docker Compose`.

+The following are required if you don't use the provided docker files:

 - All script require `bash`.
 Use a linux distro or bash for windows.
 - Some script use [poetry](https://python-poetry.org/) as a python package manager.
 - The experiments use the local images of the proxy and controller.
 Run `make build-all` in the project root to generate them.